 - Each group should take a few minutes and identify five main elements of inclusive development.
-They should write each one on a separate card and place the cards in a circle around the card saying "INCLUSIVE DEVELOPMENT". - Each group should identify five things that block or limit inclusive development.
-Each item should be written on a separate card and placed in a column on the wall to the left of the inclusive development card. - Each group should identify five things that promote or encourage inclusive development.
+They should write each one on a separate card and place the cards in a circle around the card saying "INCLUSIVE DEVELOPMENT" - 2.
+Each group should identify five things that promote or encourage inclusive development.
 Each item should be written on a separate card and placed in a column on the wall to the right of the inclusive development card.